Incoming Student Exchange

 Civil and Natural Resource Engineering

-While the Department of Civil and Natural Resource Engineering welcomes Exchange students and can usually accommodate most course requests, there are limits on capacity in some Civil and Natural Resource Engineering courses.
+While the Department of Civil and Natural Resource Engineering welcomes exchange students and can usually accommodate most course requests, there are limits on capacity in some Civil and natural Resource Engineering courses.

 In order to ensure that you know in advance whether you will be able to be accommodated into the courses you need, UC now require that all students wishing to take any Civil and Natural Resource Engineering courses (courses coded ENCN, ENNR or ENCI) include a list of courses they want to take at UC with their application.

-Students who meet general admission requirements will be granted admission to the University first as per usual and your courses will then be sent to Department of Civil and Natural Resource Engineering for a decision as to whether you are able to take your selected courses.
+Students who meet general admission requirements will be granted admission to the University first as per usual and your courses will then be sent to the Department of Civil and Natural Resource Engineering for a decision as to whether you are able to take your selected courses.
 The International Relationships Office will then advise you as to which courses have been approved.

 If you are applying to other engineering courses it is also recommended that you provide a list of courses with your application.